leudz/shipyard/guide/master/src/learn-by-example/friends.md

 We can move `Player` into the [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html) to simplify our code a little.\
 We only have a single `Player` and it will only ever have a single component.\
-For this kind of entities shipyard has [`Unique`](https://docs.rs/shipyard/latest/shipyard/trait.Unique.html) components.
+For this kind of entities, shipyard has [`Unique`](https://docs.rs/shipyard/latest/shipyard/trait.Unique.html) components.

 ```rust,noplaypen
 use shipyard::{Component, Unique, World};